-The project at Orchard Barn makes limited interventions to restore and celebrate a derelict agricultural building.
+CE+CA’s work at Orchard Barn makes limited interventions to restore and celebrate a derelict agricultural building.

 Sympathetic and restrained interventions mean that much of the character is retained and enhanced

 Internally, the new accommodation is a mixture of storage and flexible private studio / workshop space, transforming it into a useful annex to the adjacent dwelling.
 The nature of the building permits much of the existing stone to remain exposed internally.
 This is set against a palette of timber and stone reclaimed from the barn itself.
-New materials provide a contemporary contrast, including timber and steel trusses, unlaquered brassware and raw copper light fittings.
+The material choice has been fundamental throughout.
+The stone floor has been relaid, showing marks from its life as store, garage and even abattoir.
+The timber first floor is a rare structural floor board with a double grooved detail that has been exposed where cut.
+The massive beams have been rescued and reused.
+New materials have been distinctly detailed in a contemporary manner, from exposed steelwork to new ash handrails.

 Orchard Barn won an RIBA Design Award and the Regional Small Project of the Year Award at the 2018 RIBA East Midlands Awards.